Cohomological invariants of hyperelliptic curves of even genus: The non algebraically closed case

-The first statement is a direct consequence of remark (\ref{nonalg1}).
-The part of the proof of (\ref{evenmain}) where $p\neq 2$ can be carried out exactly in the same way.
+The first statement is a direct consequence of remark \ref{nonalg1}.
+The part of the proof of \ref{evenmain} where $p\neq 2$ can be carried out exactly in the same way.
 The case $p=2$ will require some work, and in the rest of the section we always work in this case.
-We begin by simplifying the last step: